erjantj/chat-app/readme.md

 User can see who which user is currently online.
 If user leaves chat, then he becames offline for other online users.

 ### Instant messaging
 User can write messages to any user that is available in system.
 User can scroll over his old messages.
+User gets notification as new message arrives.
 Because of websocket server, messaging and online status tracking works instantaneous.

 # Documentation
 Project API supports versioning.